The Perfect 3-Day Travel Guide to Provence

 **Please note that this blog post uses affiliate links meaning that if you make a purchase via my affiliate link, I receive a small commission at no additional cost to you.
 I only promote and talk about products and services that I have used and like.

 Overall, I love taking the TGV train!
 It is so easy, relaxing and stress free.
-PLUS the views from Colmar to Avignon were gorgeous.
-We got to pass some beautiful small French villages, gorgeous mountainsides (including the French Alps) as well as beautiful flower fields that initiated our excitement for all the lavender we were going to see.
+PLUS the views are gorgeous.
+During our journey to Avignon, the town we were staying in Provence, we got to pass some beautiful small French villages, gorgeous mountainsides (including the French Alps) as well as beautiful flower fields that initiated our excitement for all the lavender we were going to see.

 During our time in Provence, Courtney and I stayed in Avignon.
 Even though there are so many wonderful cities and towns to stay in during your time in this region, Avignon makes for the perfect base since the TGV goes there as well as the local trains.
 When you don’t have a rental car and are relying on public transit, it is harder to stay in the other towns that are a bit more remote.
 Plus, Avignon has so much to see, do and eat, making it a fun spot to stay in.
 Two other larger towns and cities to stay in Provence are Nimes and Aix-en-Provence.